- Good image quality after adjustments

 The fact that several hundred backers purchased a relatively expensive, non-existent projector months in advance of its release, from a company with no prior track record in projection, can likely be attributed to a combination of brilliant social marketing and the same pent-up demand for 4K, ultra-short throw living room projectors that spawned competitive introductions or announcements in 2019 from the likes of LG, Optoma, ViewSonic, and Epson.
 At its current price of $2,799 , the VAVA is a high value proposition compared with what's currently offered or pending from those other brands, costing at least $1,000 less than its nearest direct competition.
 So, how did all those Indiegogoers make out on their early bet?
 Let's take a close look.

-The VA-LT002 is a well-constructed, solidly built projector whose relatively small dimensions (21 x 14.5 x 4.2 inches (WDH) belie its substantial 23.8-pound weight.
+The VA-LT002, which is marketed and best known simply as the VAVA 4K, is a well-constructed, solidly built projector whose relatively small dimensions (21 x 14.5 x 4.2 inches (WDH) belie its substantial 23.8-pound weight.
 It's an attractive component, with a gray fabric wrap surrounding the body of the projector that doubles as the grille for the front-facing speakers, and a fashionably shaped cabinet design with soft curves all around.
 The VA-LT002 is rated at 2,500 ANSI lumens image brightness driven by the well-respected Appotronics ALPD 3.0 laser engine (don't pay attention to the silly 6,000-lumen claim also found on VAVA's website).
 The projector is compatible with HDR10 high dynamic range content (though not HLG) as well as Full 3D.
 Contrast is rated at 1.5 million:1.
 It uses the 0.47-inch DLP XPR imaging chip, a blue-laser source, and a phosphor wheel to achieve the required RGB primary colors.
 The laser light source is rated for 25,000 hours, and requires no maintenance for the life of the projector.
 Covered color gamut is rated at minimum 85% NTSC, which is a wider gamut than the Rec.709 color space used for HDTV but smaller than the DCI-P3 gamut that currently defines the limits for most 4K programming.
 I measured the VAVA's color volume at 133% Rec.709, 90% DCI-P3, and 61% Rec.2020.

 The VAVA's lens has an aggressive 0.23:1 throw ratio.
 This isn't quite as short as the 0.19:1 throw ratio on LG's HU85LA UST projector, but like that projector, it's intended to cast a large image from a relatively close distance to the screen.
 This facilitates placement on an A/V credenza of standard depth without needing to move the furniture far from the wall.
 The VAVA is spec'd to throw a 100-inch diagonal 16:9 image with its rear face 7.2 inches back from the screen surface.
 In my studio, it indeed did so from 7.5 inches out and with the top surface of the projector 9.75 inches below the bottom of the screen.
 Factoring in the 4.5 inch height of the projector and its feet, as well as the cabinet's 14.5-inch depth, you can expect to place it on a surface about 14 inches below the bottom of a 100-inch screen, and with the audience-facing speaker grille about 22 inches from the screen wall.
 ProjectorCentral's VAVA VA-LT002 Throw Calculator shows the throw distances for other screen sizes.